BAMresearch/ctsimu-artist-module/docs/helpers.md

-# ::ctsimu::json_basics
+# ::ctsimu::helpers
-Helper functions when handling CTSimU JSON objects via the rl_json extension.
+Helper functions for handling CTSimU JSON objects via the rl_json extension, as well as unit conversions and other types of conversions.
+These functions are available directly under the ::ctsimu namespace.

 CTSimU defines a [JSON-based file format](https://bamresearch.github.io/ctsimu-scenarios) for scenario descriptions.
 Its parameters typically have a structure like in the following example: